Pomax/are-we-flying/docs/index.md

    * can be checked on connect)
    */
   async #checkFlying(client) {
-    // of we're not connected, we can't check on our flight status... if (!MSFS) return;
+    // if we're not connected, we can't check on our flight status... if (!MSFS) return;

     // we we are, get some important values: